evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 ## inference

-After training (fine-tuning) on D, we can sample a few program-strings from specification!
+After training (fine-tuning) on D, we can sample a few program-strings from specification -- these are the candidates for rejection sampling down the line.
 The key parameter to sampling is **temperature**, a temperature of 1.0 is typically good -- if you trust your model has fully learned the ground-truth distribution, a temperature of 1.0 is exactly it.
 A too-low temperature will ruin diversity, a too-high temperature will be too chaotic.

 {% highlight python %}
 def generate_samples_with_temp(txt, n_samples, temp):